Take a Leap of Faith

 - Explain the conditions under which James thinks it is rational to believe beyond the evidence.
 Would Elizabeth Holmes meet these conditions in believing that her blood testing device would work?

 - Have you ever taken a "leap of faith"?
-What it rational?
-How do you understand faith?
+Was it rational?
+Why or why not?
+How would you define faith?